Shopify/js-buy-sdk/index.md

 It is based on Shopify's API and provides the ability to retrieve products and collections from your shop, add products to a cart, and checkout.

+It can render data on the client side or server.
+This will allow you to add ecommerce functionality to any website or javascript application.
+This is helpful if you already have a website and need to add ecommerce or only need a simple buy button on your site.

 Using the JS Buy SDK, you can:

 - fetch information about a single product or a collection of products